Turmeric is a real superfood!

 Turmeric looks a bit like ginger, but it is intense yellow/orange.
-Also called yellow ginger, turmeric has been revered as a sacred plant in India and generally Southeast Asia for more than 5,000 years.
+Also called yellow ginger, it has been revered as a sacred plant in India and generally Southeast Asia for more than 5,000 years.
 The traditional Chinese medicine (TCM) and the Indian healing Ayurveda swear by the medicinal plant.

 How to use turmeric

-Personally, I love to use ground turmeric as a spice for vegetables, curries or fried tofu – a treat for me!
-I also discovered the love for the golden milk or turmeric latte.
+Personally, I love to use ground turmeric as a spice for vegetables, curries, or fried tofu – a treat for me!
+You should really try my chia-buckwheat bread with turmeric as well!
+I also discovered a love for golden milk or turmeric latte.
 Of course, I do not want to deprive you of the recipe for that.
 It is really easy and just in winter balm for the soul.

-- 500 ml oat / almond or soy milk
+- 500 ml oat milk or almond/soy milk

 - Heat the milk in a small pot for 2-3 minutes.
 It should not cook.